The Prophet

 Key Aspects of My Transdisciplinary Practice

-Integration of Disciplines My work is a fusion of painting, photography, film, performance art, and more.
+My work is a fusion of painting, photography, film, performance art, and more.
 This seamless integration allows me to explore the full spectrum of artistic expression, creating a cohesive body of work that reflects my multifaceted practice.

 Innovative Methods